shopsys/shopsys/storefront/graphql/docs/schema.md

 <td valign="top"><a href="#comparison">Comparison</a></td>
 <td>

-Get comparison by uuid or if customer is logged, try find for logged customer.
+Get comparison by UUID or comparison of logged customer user.

 </td>
 </tr>